svadhera11/ResidualPropagation/README.md

 ![alt text](assets/image2.png)
 ![alt text](assets/image3.png)

+## Running the Code

+After cloning the repo, create a virtual directory using `python -m venv .venv`.
+Activate it using `source .venv/bin/activate`.
+Then use `pip install -r requirements.txt` to install the appropriate versions of the required packages.

+For running the basic version of the RP Algorithm, go to `RP/` and make `run.sh` as an executable using `chmod +x run.sh`.
+Then execute the script using `./run.sh`

+Perform the same steps for the Generalized RP algorithm in the `Generalized_RP` folder.

+Downloaded datasets will be saved in the `data/` folder.

+Change the scripts `run.sh` to modify the datasets or hyperparameters used.

 ## Visualization

 The folder contains the code for visualizing the evolution of GNNs' NTK matrices during training.
-To reproduce the results, first run the bash script `run.sh`, then use the notebook `visualization.ipynb`.
+To reproduce the results, first run the bash script `run.sh` in the folder `Visualization`, then use the notebook `visualization.ipynb`.

+Change the script `run.sh` to modify the datasets or hyperparameters used.

 ![alt text](assets/image4.png)